joelangeway/learning-java/020-HowDoWeTakeProgramsApart.md

 ###Format Strings

 `String.format` is a static method of the String class, which you get for free in all your programs.
 Its first argument is a "[format string](http://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html#syntax)" which is a template or madlib that we'll fill in with the other arguments.
 A `%` in a format string marks a spot to be filled in by a subsequent argument.
 Typically, we'd just write `%s` to say, substitute here with the next argument that has not yet been used and render it as a String.
-We could use other letters to specify that we render a date in the default locale or a number in scientific notation with the correct number of significant digits.
+We could use other letters to specify that we render a date in the default locale or a number in scientific notation with the correct number of significant digits or lots of other things.

 When the `%` is followed by `1$`, that means that the argument just after the format string goes there, a `2$` would mean the one after that, and so on.
 If we wish to use the same argument twice, we must specify which arguments to substitute.